 8. Not using the right kind of water

 A Tip: Let the tap water sit for 24 hours in a bucket and then transfer it carefully into your watering can or another container.
 Leave the bottom 2 inch of water, which contains the collected salts.
-This way the chlorine will evaporate, and salts will settle down in the bottom.
+This way, the chlorine will evaporate, and salts will settle down at the bottom.
 Read this informative article available at the University of Maryland Extension for more details.

 9. Pot bound houseplant and not repotting